 - Other Related Concepts

-Furthermore, when you run a python script, the current directory is set to the location of the script.
-And, while trying to run another script or while handling files in python the Current Working Directory (CWD) is important as python would not be able to access the files if there aren't in the CWD.
-It is in these scenarios that the python get current directory helps you know which directory you are in currently.
+Python would not be able to access the files if they aren't in the CWD.
+It is in these scenarios that the Python ‘get current directory’ command helps you know which directory you are in currently.